Dheuster/AFT-FO4Edition/readme.txt

        naked or wearing the wrong clothes)

      - The sculpt command is fragile.
 It lets you do something the game never intended to let users do.
-So here are some hints to avoid issues:
+So here are some pointers to avoid issues:

        -- Only use from a safe location where you wont get attacked.